qikunxiang/MultiMarginalOptimalTransport/README.md

 		% root folder for all log files
 		CONFIG.LOGPATH_ROOT = '../Logs/';
++ Execute the following command to create the folders to store results computed by the reproducing kernel Hilbert space (RKHS) based algorithm and the neural network (NN) based algorithm.

+        mkdir exp/Comparisons/Saved

 ## Experiment 1: fluid dynamics

 + All the relevant files used in this experiment are located in **exp/IncompressibleFluid1D_Exp/**.

 ### Step 1: generate the input file
 + Run **IFMM\_prepare.m** to generate an input file containing the set-up of the experiment.